MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-settings.md

 #### Validating advanced queries

-You can manually validate advanced queries by using PowerShell or SharePoint search:
+You can manually validate advanced queries by using PowerShell and SharePoint search:
 - Use PowerShell for the scope types **Users** and **Microsoft 365 Groups**
 - Use SharePoint search for the scope type **SharePoint sites**